What is CSF?

 CSF is generally considered a more advanced firewall as there are more configuration options compared to other firewalls, while still being simple enough to install and configure that even novice administrators can use it.
-This article will give you a simple overview about how to install and configure CSF and its security plugin LFD (Login Failure Daemon).
+This article will give you a simple overview about how to install and configure CSF and its security plugin LFD (Login Failure Daemon) on either your cloud vps server or dedicated server.

 Note: This post assumes that you are familiar with SSH and basic command line navigation.
 These instructions apply primarily to customers who have VPS or Dedicated servers.
 If you do not have root-level access to your server account you will not be able to make these changes.

 Removing Your Current Firewall

 To prevent any conflicts in operation we will need to remove your current firewall.
 The most common software firewalls on our dedicated servers are APF and CSF, so we have provided instructions on how to remove APF below.
 If you are using a different software firewall be sure to follow that programs uninstall directions before continuing.
 After completing the uninstallation continue with the CSF installation below.

 Using Yum to Remove APF